Lesbian literature: 1900–1950: Beginnings

 In Japan, there were several love suicides involving school girls in 1911 and it was in this context of greater awareness of female-female love that one of the most commercially successful female writers of the period Nobuko Yoshiya published Flower Tales (1916–1924) (花物語) which were fifty-two stories of romantic friendship between young women within the Class S genre.
 In her later work “Two Virgins in the Attic” (1919) (屋根裏の二處女), she describes a female-female love experience, which ended with their decision to live together as a couple.
 Tamura Toshiko published works with same-sex love between women: Resignation (1911) (あきらめ) and The Fresh Heart (1916) (若い心).
-Jun'ichirō Tanizaki included a lesbian love affair in the novel Manji, written in serial format between 1928 and 1930 for the magazine Kaizō.

 Virginia Woolf's 1928 novel of a high-spirited gender-bending poet who lives for centuries, Orlando, which was said to be based on her lover, Vita Sackville-West, was re-examined in the 1970s as a 'subversive' lesbian text.

+A key piece of modern Greek lesbian literature was Her Lover, published in 1929 in Alexandria, Egypt.
+It was written by the Alexandrian Greek author Dora Rosetti and published without her permission by two male friends of hers when she was eighteen.
+The book elicited a large scandal in Greece, resulting in the destruction of almost all of its copies.
+The publication contained photos and details about Rosetti and her partner, outing them publicly.
+This caused Rosetti to not release any more of her writing until one of her readers, Eleni Bakopoulou, sought her out in 1984.
+Rosetti agreed to let Bakopoulou study her writing for posthumous publication.

 During the Weimar Republic, not only did lesbian social life flourish in Germany, especially in Berlin, but lesbian literature also emerged.
-Pioneering magazines such as Die Freundin, Die BIF, and Frauenliebe, which were founded specifically for a lesbian audience, provided platforms for common lesbian women to express themselves in literature.
+Pioneering magazines such as Die Freundin, Die BIF, and Frauenliebe, which were founded specifically for a lesbian audience, supported lesbian literature focused on middle-class experiences.
+Some, like Die Freundin, regularly published trans authors, although other magazines specifically focused on trans literature.
+During this era there were over 25 queer publications produced in Berlin, with over six targeting lesbian readers.
 Although the literary level was rarely high, the authors succeeded in presenting lesbian lifestyles as utopias, thus offering opportunities for identification and affirmation of one's own identity.
 Especially Selli Engler stands out among the dozens of authors who wrote for magazines.